 Chasing the best blossoms

 Like everywhere in Japan, the brief cherry blossom season draws throngs of people to picnic, drink and relax under the pink petals.
-In Gifu, Kamigatani, Shinsakai Riverside, and Usuzumi Park are acknowledged as the best viewing spots.
+In Gifu, Kamagatani, Shinsakai Riverside, and Usuzumi Park are acknowledged as the best viewing spots.

 You can stroll alongside the trees, taking in the falling petals and the changing perspective, or settle below the branches and partake in hanami—blossom viewing—which is accompanied with copious food and drink, the highlight of spring in Japan.